mattwire/com.cividesk.email.sparkpost/README.md

 * have a 'service provider' mode in which the same SparkPost account can be used for multiple clients
 * accurate processing of bounces with in-depth analysis and translation of all bounce codes

+It sends both transactional and CiviMail emails through the SparkPost service, but processes bounces only with CiviMai-originated emails (same as CiviCRM).
+We are planning to extend bounce processing to transational emails in the short term.

 Installation instructions
 =========================